osgi/osgi.enroute.site/resources.md

 ## OSGi Testimonials

 It is increasingly realized that OSGi Specifications provide the modular foundations upon which economically sustainable software solutions can be built.
-The following [OSGi testimonials](https://www.osgi.org/about-us/testimonials/) demonstrate the variety of industries and uses that OSGi is being used.
+The following [OSGi testimonials](https://www.osgi.org/about-us/testimonials/) demonstrate some of the variety of industries and real world uses that depend upon OSGi.

 If you are already using OSGi then please share your testimonial with us ([Submission guidelines](https://www.osgi.org/about-us/testimonials/testimonial-guidelines/)).